shelepuginivan/hakutest/website/docs/statistics/excel.md

 ## Using `hakutest statistics` command

-Syntax: `hakutest statistics <name-of-the-test-file> excel`
+Syntax: `hakutest statistics <test-name> excel`

-_Where `name-of-the-test-file` is the filename of test you want to export_.
+_Where `test-name` is the name of the test results folder (i.e. its file name) which statistics you want to export_.

-This command creates a file named `<name-of-the-test-file>.xlsx` in the current working directory - Excel spreadsheet with exported statistics.
+This command creates a file named `<test-name>.xlsx` in the current working directory - Excel spreadsheet with exported statistics.

 ### Example

-Assume there is a test file named "My test.json" in the tests directory.
+Assume there is a "My test" folder with test results in the results directory.

 ```shell title='Command'
 hakutest statistics "My test" excel